LukeMinnich/HomebrewCampaign01/adventures/02-a Lets find Tonks a New Arm.md

     * Fights break out regularly
 * Millenium

-#####

-##### Aorta - Festival Grounds
-* usually a pretty expansive homeless encampment
-* encampment will be cleared away by the [Grimes] before the [Lamplight Festival]
-* there will be lots of unrest leading up to the festival

 ##### Aorta - Free Council HQ

 * Home of the Free Council
     * President: Durnst Garvey
         * Genderless human?
 (Actually a young Silver Dragon)
         * Answers questions with more questions
     * Vice President: Gorm Newgate
         * Male half-orc
         * Has a sizeable paunch
         * Has a surprisingly high-pitched voice
     * Treasurer: Alicia Gray
         * Mousy Deep Gnome
 * Spark of Life is a radical sect that operates out of Aorta, in a tenuous relationship with the Free Council
-* There is a loose policing force called the Grimers that keep some of the peace
+* There is a loose policing force called the Grimes that keep some of the peace

 ### People